Blackley: Economy

 During the 1930s, residential development started to take place in the formerly rural village to provide more homes for Manchester's growing population.
 It became an area with a mixture of housing: mainly privately owned homes for owner occupation and private renting.
 In 2014, Blackley appeared on a list of Top 10 Places to Live In Greater Manchester.

-The suburb is popular for commuters into Manchester City Centre.
+The suburb is popular for commuters into Manchester city centre.
 The few opportunities to work in the suburb itself include the Hexagon Tower Development, close to North Manchester Hospital, which is a centre for scientific research into plastics and related innovation.

-The church of Saint Peter
+Church of St Peter

 The Church of St Peter on Old Market Street is a Gothic Revival church, which was built in 1844 by E. H. Shellard.
-It was erected at a cost of £3162.
+It was erected at a cost of £3,162.
 It was designated a Grade II* listed building on 20 June 1988.
 The interior is aisled and particularly impressive for its complete 170 year old interior, with the extremely unusual survival of all the fine boxes and pews.

 The churchyard contains the war graves of ten service personnel of World War I, and seven of World War II.